mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 Use any API client or SDK to send data to the Events API, and tag the data with your plan ID and, optionally, a plan version.
 For instructions, see Step 1 in [Getting Started](#step-1-create-your-plan).

-If you are using an mParticle kit to forward data to a destination and you have enabled blocking of bad data, you can configure popular client SDKs to block bad data before it is forwarded to a kit.
+If you are using an mParticle kit to forward data to a destination, and you have enabled blocking of bad data, you can configure popular client SDKs to block bad data before it is forwarded to a kit.
 Learn more about blocking bad data before it is sent to kits [here](/guides/data-master/data-planning/#blocking-data-sent-to-mparticle-kits).

 #### Step 2: Rules Are Applied